This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 5. The make and model make a difference

-As with any vehicle, the make and model of a campervan will also impact its cost.
-VW campers are notoriously expensive, largely because they are so popular.
-The Volkswagen brand became synonymous with campervan in the 1960s and 70s, when ‘hippies’ travelled across the world in them.
+The Volkswagen brand became synonymous with campervans in the 1960s and 70s, when ‘hippies’ travelled across the world in them.
 Since then, VW have released many more campervan models, but the original style remains one of the most expensive.
 This is in no small part due to the romanticised image people have of camping in a VW.

 6. Supply and demand have a significant impact on price

-Another factor that plays a big part of the cost of a campervan is the supply and demand circumstances at the time of purchase.
+Another factor that plays a big part in the cost of a campervan is the supply and demand circumstances at the time of purchase.
 Before 2020, campervans in the UK would be more expensive at the start of the summer, and less so at the end of the season, simply because more people were in the market.

-A less expensive way to acquire a campervan is to opt for a second-hand one.
+Yes, a cheaper way to acquire a campervan is to opt for a second-hand one.
 These can still be pricey, but there are many more factors that will impact this.
 It’s up to the buyer to decide how much each of the determining factors matters to them:

 - Year of manufacture